LonaBam/alx-system_engineering-deveops/0x03-shell_variables_expansions/README.md

-12-combinations - This script prints all possible combinations of two letters excent one combination 13-print_float - This script prints a number with two decimal places 100-decimal_to_hexadecimal - This script converts a number from base 10 to base 16
+12-combinations - This script prints all possible combinations of two letters excent one combination 13-print_float - This script prints a number with two decimal places 100-decimal_to_hexadecimal - This script converts a number from base 10 to base 16 101-rot13 - This script encodes and decodes text using the rot13 encryption